 Le Chique restaurant

-This adults-only restaurant comes with a plush lounge, ideal for enjoying a cocktail and the evening entertainment.
-Starting with an 8-course meal, which is part of the Gourmet Inclusive set-up, this place really does aim to provide you with an unforgettable experience.
+This adults-only restaurant comes with a plush lounge, ideal for enjoying a cocktail.
+Starting with a 16-course meal, which is part of the Gourmet Inclusive set-up, this place really does aim to provide you with an unforgettable experience.
 The restaurant is closed 1 day a week so don't forget to make your reservation in advance.
-If you'd like to try the full 14 courses, an extra charge will apply.
+If you'd like to try the full 22 courses, an extra charge will apply.
 For over 18s only.
 There's a dress code here, men must wear long trousers at dinner.

 Azulitos Play House children's club